mougiakouel/QGIS-Training-Manual/complete_analysis/analysis_exercise.rst

 * In the :guilabel:`Layers list`, ensure that the :guilabel:`DEM` is the active layer (i.e., it is highlighted by having been clicked on).
-* Click on the :guilabel:`Shaded Relief` toolbar button to open the :guilabel:`Shaded Relief` dialog.
+* Click on the :menuselection:`Raster --> Terrain analysis --> Hillshade` menu
+  item to open the :guilabel:`Hillshade` dialog.
-* Leave the settings unchanged and click :guilabel:`OK`.
-* Save the image in an appropriate location and call it :guilabel:`hillshade`.
+* Specify an appropriate location for the output layer and call it :guilabel:`hillshade`.
+* Check the :guilabel:`Add result to project` box.
+* Click :guilabel:`OK`.
-  Wait for it to finish processing.
+* Wait for it to finish processing.

 The new :guilabel:`hillshade` layer has appeared in your :guilabel:`Layers list`.

-* Click :guilabel:`Close` on the :guilabel:`Shaded Relief` dialog.
 * Right-click on the :guilabel:`hillshade` layer in your :guilabel:`Layers
   list` and bring up the :guilabel:`Properties` dialog.
 * Click on the :guilabel:`Transparency` tab and set the transparency slider to